intermine/internships/guidance/students-accepted.md

 You'll establish a personal rhythm with your mentor, but please bear the following points in mind:

-### Email

-All GSoC students and mentors should subscribe to our [InterMine GSoC public mailing list](https://lists.cam.ac.uk/mailman/listinfo/gen-intermine-gsoc-public).
-This is to ensure that we can effectively share announcements.

 ### Chat

 You can come hang at [chat.intermine.org](http://chat.intermine.org) in the various project and outreachy channels, and feel free to ask for help in #support - but remember to make tickets or send emails for any big bugs or design decisions, as chat logs are transient.